What Are Silos in Business: Understanding the Hidden Barriers to Organizational Success

 Shared metrics that make cross-functional performance visible replace the incentive conflicts that sustain silos.
 When supply chain and sales share a service level metric, they have a reason to coordinate that did not exist before.

 Integrated technology gives every function the same operational picture.
 When inventory, demand signals, and financial position are visible from a single source, the information asymmetry that produces silo behavior disappears.
-This is the technology dimension of what r4 Technologies calls Cross Enterprise Management (XEM): a management engine that connects operational signals across functions so decisions are made with full context, not partial data.
+This is the technology dimension of what r4 Technologies calls Cross Enterprise Management: a management discipline delivered through XEM, the Cross Enterprise Management engine, that connects operational signals across functions so decisions are made with full context, not partial data.

 Cross-functional decision processes ensure that initiatives affecting multiple functions require coordinated sign-off.
 This is structural, not cultural.
 Cultural change rarely holds without the governance structures that make collaboration the path of least resistance rather than an extra step.